takepan/Square-geofence-region/README.md

 ## Overview

-square region geofence is a lightweight geofence pod that allows you to cfreate a squared region which is an alternative to circular region.
+square region geofence is a lightweight geofence pod that allows you to create a squared region which is an alternative to circular region.

 ## Demo